 Since you have a basic idea about how to calculate the California wholesale distribution business or enterprise value, let’s get into the details of how to calculate the EBITDA factor.

 The first part, EBIT, is the earnings before interest and taxes.
-This element is vital because taxes and interest can dishonestly skew a company to seem more or less valuable.
+This element is vital because taxes and interest can dishonestly skew a company’s valuation, making it appear less valuable.
 For example, tax policies in a particular country can distort a business’s value.
 And interest payments can similarly skew the impression of value.

 The last two variables, DA, are depreciation and amortization.
-Depreciation is the expense a company charges itself when it purchases something, such as a piece of equipment or property.
-Amortization is essentially the same, except it applies to any kind of intellectual property instead of physical property.
+Depreciation is the expense a company charges itself when it acquires an asset, such as a piece of equipment or property.
+Amortization is essentially the same, except it applies to any type of intellectual property, rather than physical property.

-To calculate the business value, in short, the EBITDA calculation is considered to be a substitute for cash flow.
-This metric measures the performance of a company before other factors affect the result.
+To calculate business value, the EBITDA calculation is considered a substitute for cash flow.
+This metric measures a company’s performance before other factors influence the result.
 These other factors—interest, taxes, depreciation, and amortization—can all mislead the actual value of a company.

-Essentially, the EBITDA is removing the factors that a business controls itself.
+Essentially, the EBITDA removes the factors that a business controls itself.
 The result is that it leaves behind a more accurate and helpful number.

-And the formula for calculating the EBITDA is a simple concept.
-It involves going backward from the net earnings before other factors affect it.
+The formula for calculating EBITDA is a straightforward concept.
+It involves going backward from the net earnings after other factors are taken into account.
 So the formula looks like this:

 - EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization

 Once you have the EBITDA, you can now compare it with the enterprise value (EV) to make the EV/EBITDA multiple.
-When you are asking the question: “How to sell my distribution company?”
-The EV/EBITDA multiple, in particular, will tell the business broker whether the company is overvalued or undervalued applied by analyzing market multiples.
+When you ask the question, “How to sell my distribution company?”
+The EV/EBITDA multiple, in particular, will tell the business broker whether the company is overvalued or undervalued by analyzing market multiples.

 Finally: Understand Business Valuation Techniques

-The wholesale and distribution industry is filled with business acquisitions and sales.
-And as you can see, there are three main techniques to calculate business value—income, market, and assets— that are required before you can sell a distribution business valued between $500k to $4m.
+Numerous business acquisitions and sales characterize the wholesale and distribution industry.
+And as you can see, there are three main techniques to calculate business value—income, market, and assets— that are required before you can sell a distribution business valued between $500k $4m.

 Many of the approaches or calculation techniques by themselves are misleading, which is why using all of the valuation approaches is necessary—they help cancel out each other’s weaknesses.

-But if you are selling your distribution company, hopefully, this article convinced you to use the EV/EBITDA multiple.
-This cash flow/revenue approach to valuation is one of the best ways to accurately value a wholesale distribution business in the State of California.
+But if you are selling your distribution company, hopefully, this article has convinced you to use the EV/EBITDA multiple.
+This cash flow/revenue approach to valuation is one of the most effective methods for accurately valuing a wholesale distribution business in the State of California.

-Go to the next article: Part of tips to sell your wholesale distribution business in California series ->
+Go to the following article: Part of the tips to sell your wholesale distribution business in California series ->